What ADHD Medication Is Right For Me: A Guide to Informed Choices

 • Amphetamines — Adderall, Vyvanse

 These come in short-acting and long-acting forms.
-Short-acting variants suit people who need focused support during specific parts of the day.
-Extended-release formulations provide more stable coverage.
+Short-acting types suit people who need focused support during specific parts of the day.
+Extended-release versions provide more stable coverage.
 However, stimulant responses vary widely from person to person.

 Non-Stimulant Alternatives

-Non-stimulant medications offer options for those who prefer not to use stimulants or have not found them effective:
+Non-stimulant medications are an option for those who prefer not to use stimulants or have not found them helpful:

 • Atomoxetine (Strattera) — influences norepinephrine levels, often producing more gradual improvements